 For example, people with anxiety have a tendency to focus their attention on negative information.
 This habit is so automatic that it is very difficult to catch or change consciously.
 However, just like other habits, such as typing or riding a bicycle, with practice we can change these mental habits and have new ‘nonanxiety-related’ habits become automatic.

-I really recommend watching the fun 8 minute video below, which shows that things that have become 'automatic' like riding a bike, can be unlearned.
+I really recommend watching this fun 8 minute video, which shows that things that have become 'automatic' like riding a bike, can be unlearned.
 Why is this video related?
 It is good for one to know how we work and what causes you to be less optimism.
 But knowledge is not understanding.
 You'll have to practice to change, just like you would learning to ride a bike a different way:

 Recently I have become quite interested in fighting bad habits due to life changes which put me in a position to think about myself.
 Why does stuff happen to me?
 Even when I can put it all in perspective.

 It's very interesting how our mind and body works.
 When we feel anxiety, within milliseconds our body pumps in its own remedies that make us very alert with more anxiety.
 Ready to run or fight!
 The result is, even when you understand what's happening, it's already too late because your body reacted.
 In my case it can take me several hours to recover and enjoy my day again.
 My mind can't stop thinking about it, even when I am forcing myself.
 I keep turning to the dark side.
 Just from one little thought!